SalvatoreRa/artificial-intelligence-articles/articles/deep_dive_KAN.md

 </center>

 The classical neural network has some limitations:
-* Fixed activation functions on the node.
-Each neuron has a predetermined activation function (like ReLU or Sigmoid).
+* Fixed [activation functions](https://en.wikipedia.org/wiki/Activation_function) on the node.
+Each neuron has a predetermined activation function (like [ReLU](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) or [Sigmoid](https://en.wikipedia.org/wiki/Sigmoid_function)).
 This is fine in many of the cases though it reduces the flexibility and adaptability of the network.
 In some cases, it is difficult for a neural network to optimize a certain function or adapt to certain data.
 * Interpretability.
 Neural networks are poorly interpretable, the more parameters the worse it becomes.
 Understanding the internal decision-making process becomes difficult and therefore it is harder to trust the predictions.

 At this point, KANs have recently been proposed to solve these two problems.

  ![Illustration comparing Kolmogorov-Arnold Networks and traditional neural networks with B-spline activation functions](https://github.com/SalvatoreRa/tutorial/blob/main/images/KAN_introduction.png?raw=true) * from [the original papers](https://arxiv.org/pdf/2404.19756)*

-KANs are based in joining the Kolmogorov-Arnold Representation (KAR) theorem with B-splines.
-At each edge of the neural network, we use B-splines at each edge of each neuron so as to porter learn B-spline activation function.
+KANs are based on joining the Kolmogorov-Arnold Representation (KAR) theorem with B-splines.
+At each edge of the neural network, we use B-splines at each edge of each neuron to learn the B-spline activation function.
 In other words, the model learns the decomposition of the data (our pie) into a series of b-splines (our ingredients).

 ![KAN versus MLP](https://github.com/SalvatoreRa/tutorial/blob/main/images/KAN_vs_MLP.png?raw=true) * from [the original papers](https://arxiv.org/pdf/2404.19756)*

 Now let us go into a little more detail.
 In KAN the matrix of weights is replaced by a set of univariate function parameters at the edges of the network.
 Each node then can be seen as the sum of these functions (which are nonlinear).
-In contrast in MLPs, we have a linear transformation (the multiplication with the matrix of weights) and a nonlinear function.
+In contrast in [MLPs](https://en.wikipedia.org/wiki/Multilayer_perceptron), we have a linear transformation (the multiplication with the matrix of weights) and a nonlinear function.
 In formulas we can clearly see the difference:

 $$\text{KAN}(\mathbf{x}) = \left( \Phi_{L-1} \circ \Phi_{L-2}  \circ \ \cdots \circ \Phi_1 \circ \Phi_0 \right) \mathbf{x}$$